aiidateam/aiida-core/docs/source/intro/get_started.rst

 In order to run computations, some additional steps are required to start the services that manage these background processes.
-The |RabbitMQ| service is started, to manage communication between processes and remember process states, even when you shut down your computer:
+The |RabbitMQ| service is used, to manage communication between processes and retain process states, even after restarting your computer:

 .. code-block:: console